bandang0/astro_reduce/README.md

 All files must be in FITS format, with correct filter, exposure time and object header keywords wherever relevant.

-When launched, `astro_reduce` will copy all data files to working folders (thereby backing up the original data), and apply the standard astronomical CCD image reduction process.
+When launched for the first time in a directory, use the `--setup` option.
+This will copy all data files to working folders (thereby backing up the original data).
+Then, run `astro_reduce` again without the `--setup` option to run the reduction.
+This applies the standard astronomical CCD image reduction process.
 On the way, intermediate images such as master dark fields or non-realigned object fields are safe-kept in the `tmp/` folder.

 After running, the final reduced images can be found in the `reduced/` folder.
 The reduction process and the nomenclature for the naming of the files in the `tmp/` and `reduced/` folders are given in the _Reduction method_ paragraph below.